emilsjolander/android-FlipView/README.md

 With only a few lines of code you can have a flipping animation between your views, this looks and acts very much like the Flipboard application (I am however not affiliated with them in any way).

-All flipping animations should be very smooth and i have added lighting effects so the flipping looks more realistic.
+All flipping animations should be very smooth and i have added lighting effects so the flipping look more realistic.

 Honeycomb (sdk 11) or above is required for this library to work properly, however it will compile (and run, though without good performance) for much lower versions with just a few tweaks.